fabioz118/Distribution/README.md

 Here the steps:

-*Neutron Star Binaries generation (Binaries Folder):
+1.Neutron Star Binaries generation (Binaries Folder):
 Input: All the files ".f" and ".o" in the file.